The Master of Metabolism: How the Thyroid Gland Creates Vitality

 As you read that list, consider how these are related to your body’s basic ability to produce energy.
 Then consider how damaging it could be to your long-term health to attempt to treat just one of the symptoms, depression or anxiety, for example, with pharmaceuticals instead of getting to the root of the problem.

 Hyperthyroidism is just as bad as hypothyroidism but is generally less common.
-Symptoms include fatigue or muscle weakness, mood swings, nervousness, weight loss, trouble sleeping, dry skin, heart palpitations, and tremors.
+Symptoms include fatigue or muscle weakness, mood swings, nervousness, fat loss, trouble sleeping, dry skin, heart palpitations, and tremors.

 But even these words, hypo- and hyper-thyroidism are just words.
 They don’t get to why these problems arise.